 - Portable SUSE conversion script

-Warning: Before proceeding, backup all data you wish to save from your flashdrive.
+Warning: Before proceeding, backup all data you wish to save from your flash thumb drive.
 In addition, physically disconnect any internally attached hard drives to avoid the possibility of installing to the wrong device.
 If your flash drive contains a fat filesystem it will be shrunk and new partitions will be added for the SUSE OS (so you will still have a Windows accessible partition).

-- Download the Live CD KDE (685MB) ISO, burn to a CD and start your system from the CD
+- Download OpenSuSE Live CD KDE (685MB) ISO, burn to a CD and start your system from the CD.

 - Right click on the device and select Properties